sowalks/BLE_Diss_Project_Docs/Starting Point.md

 [[Final Proposal]]Project resources: tags, server?, android phones, etc

 https://www.cl.cam.ac.uk/teaching/projects/pinkbook.pdf Pink book!

+Do I need ethics committee [[Ethics committee]]  - look into it
 ## Questions to ask Ramsey:
 -  open beacon?
 They do not cycle ids.
 Also resource requirements

 -  Does the marks scheme mean by strucutred design and evaluation approach
+-  Should i include more complex feature modelling like Rayleigh [[Notes on Ramsey Papers#Covid Talk]]etc (LOOK IT UP) than just the median for my project, or could it be an extension?
 -